 Macpac Alpine Cocoon Gear Review

-When it comes to sheltering from the elements in our amazing outdoors, there are many options available to us.
+When it comes to sheltering from the elements in our amazing outdoors, there are many options available to us and one of the most minimalist types is a Bivvy Bag.

 The obvious and most common solution is a tent, but it’s good to know that there are many other options available and better still, many of these weigh much less than a full tent – such as a Bivvy Bag.